OwlCaribou/swurApp/README.md

   - python3 and git

 ## Installation
 - (Recommended) Tag series you don't want to track with the "`ignore`" tag.
 Use this for series that air early, or series that you don't want to grab all aired episodes for.
+You can also just unmonitor the latest season of shows you don't want to track.
 - Get an API key from Sonarr:
     - Click "Settings" on the left menu
     - Click "General" on the left menu bar
     - Scroll to "API Key" and copy that value for the `--api-key` parameter
 - Pick one of the following installation methods:

-### Docker
+### Option 1: Docker
 ```
 docker run -d \
   -e API_KEY="YOUR_API_KEY" \